Randomized Feasibility Methods for Constrained Optimization with Adaptive Step Sizes: Conclusion

 \section{Conclusion}

-In this work, we study a constrained optimization problem involving the minimization of a convex objective function subject to the intersection of many convex set constraints.
+In this work, we study a constrained optimization problem involving the minimization of a convex objective function subject to the intersection of many sublevel sets of convex functions.
 We employ a randomized feasibility algorithm to bypass exact projection steps and combine it with gradient-based updates to minimize the objective function.
-We establish adaptive stepsize schemes and obtain linear convergence up to a threshold for strongly convex functions, as well as an \(O(1/\sqrt{T})\) rate for convex possibly nonsmooth functions.
+We establish adaptive stepsize schemes and obtain linear convergence up to a threshold for strongly convex functions.
+Moreover, we obtain an \(O(1/\sqrt{T})\) convergence rate for convex, possibly nonsmooth objectives using fully line-search-free and parameter-free step sizes.
 We further study random sampling strategies for the number $N_k$ of constraint samples based on general distributions and provide corresponding theoretical guarantees.
-We demonstrate the importance of our algorithms via simulation on a QCQP and an SVM problem.
+Finally, we demonstrate the effectiveness of the proposed algorithms through simulations on QCQP, SVM, and constrained logistic regression problems with group fairness constraints.